AGgup8/obsidian-dentistry/paediatrics/Extracting First Molars in Children.md

 ### Upper arch
 * An unerupted SPM will generally achieve a good occlusal position following extraction of the compromised FPM.
-* If there is crowding in the upper arch or if space will be required for correction of a [[Class II Div 1 Malocclusion|Class II]] incisor relationship, consider temporising the FPM until the SPM erupts so the space can be used for orthodontic alignment.
+* If there is crowding in the upper arch or if space will be required for correction of a [[Class II Div 1 Malocclusion|Class II]] incisor relationship, consider temporising the FPM until the mandibular SPM erupts so the space can be used for orthodontic alignment.
+The lower SPM acts as an occlusal stop.

 ### Lower arch
 * In the lower arch, the occlusal outcome is more variable and the timing of FPM extraction is more critical to ensure successful eruption of the SPM.